Charlotte Hawkins Brown: Career

 When the American Missionary Association decided to close the school a year later, Brown decided to create a school on her own.
 Coming from humble beginnings in a small blacksmith's cabin, Brown continued raising money, eventually obtaining 200 acres and constructing two new buildings for her campus.
 The school, named the Palmer Memorial Institute in honor of Alice Freeman Palmer, opened on October 10, 1902, and was a day and boarding school for African Americans.
 Brown worked tirelessly to create a safe haven for African American youth, she established the Palmer Memorial Institute's board of trustees entirely of African Americans.
 Brown's institute served as one of the only schools in North Carolina to offer college preparatory programs.

 By the 1920s, the Palmer Memorial Institute was an established and successful boarding school attracting students from around the country, many of whom went on to become educators.
 Brown attracted national attention for her efforts, lecturing frequently at colleges around the country and receiving several honorary degrees.
 In 1941 she published The Correct Thing To Do--To Say--To Wear, committing many of her educational philosophies and maxims in print.
 She continued to run the school until her retirement in 1952.

 In addition to her work at the Palmer Institute, Brown was active in national efforts to improve opportunities for African Americans, including the Commission on Interracial Cooperation and the National Negro Business League.
 She was the first African American woman named to the national board of the YWCA.
 She was an honorary member of Alpha Kappa Alpha sorority.

+Personal life

+She was a convert to Congregationalist Christianity, despite its rarity in the south.